griffithlab/rnabio.org/_posts/0000-07-01-Log_into_AWS.md

 In order to launch your own instance you will either need to use your own personal AWS account, an account provided through your institution OR if you are taking a live version of this course you will be assigned an AWS account using the IAMS system.
 The following instructions are used for a live version of this course, but the process would be essentially the same when using a personal or institutional account.

-For the 2021 CBW course, remember to log into [AWS Educate system](https://aws.amazon.com/education/awseducate/).

-* Detailed instructions for logging into AWS and launching an EC2 instance are provided in these slides: [CBW_2021_AWS.pdf](https://github.com/griffithlab/rnabio.org/blob/master/assets/lectures/cbw/2021/full/CBW_2021_AWS.pdf).

-NOTE: for the CBW 2021 course, please follow the instructions in that presentation.
-The correct community AMI to use is: `CBW_RNA_210906 - ami-0a4372d1e124818dc`.
-The following is a conceptually very similar walk through with a few more details but is not exactly the same.

-YOU CAN SKIP TO THE NEXT SECTION FROM HERE.

 * Once your EC2 instance is up and running, make note of its IP address.
 * Instructions for logging into this cloud instance (including instructions for Windows systems, if applicable) can be found below.
 * This will ONLY occur once we are in the classroom as it costs money to have these servers running.